First, let's understand what is OPR...

 1. Your monthly instalment payments will increase.

 This is especially true if you got loans with a variable (floating) interest rate policy.
-Whenever the OPR goes up, the interest rates will increase as well, which in turn increases the amount of your monthly instalment payments.
+Whenever the OPR goes up, the interest rates will increase as well, which in turn increases the number of your monthly instalment payments.

 For example, a 30-year loan at the old interest rate of 2.8% would require the borrower to pay RM2,013 monthly until the end of the loan agreement.
 The 25bps OPR hike would cause monthly payments to increase approximately by 3.1% to RM2,079 or an RM66 increase per month.
 Meaning that the yearly expenses for the borrower would increase by RM792.